-The private lands, non-conforming uses, and retained rights most relevant to this WSP/DEIS are summarized below:
+The private lands, nonconforming uses, and retained rights on lands adjacent to or surrounded by wilderness, and therefore most relevant to this WSP/FEIS, are summarized below:

 Two inholdings (private lands surrounded by public lands) are present in the parks' wilderness.
 The first consists of several parcels of land owned by multiple owners, comprising 12 acres with five cabins near Oriole Lake in Sequoia National Park.
 Oriole Lake and adjacent park lands are designated wilderness, as is the primitive road that provides access to these private lands.

-The other inholding is a private-land parcel of approximately 17 acres on Empire Mountain in the Mineral King area.
+The other inholding with land adjacent to wilderness is a private-land parcel of approximately 17 acres on Empire Mountain in the Mineral King area.